 Just one remark before we start – if you’ve bought a used car, open up the trunk and check if there are a few things that should have come with it – the owner’s manual, first aid kit, spare tires, lug wrench, a jack.
 If they are missing, add them to this list.

 Alongside the first-aid kit, this is a must-have tool that could literally save your life in the most dangerous situations, when you need to smash the windows and cut the seat belts to release yourself and escape the peril.

-There are different options, the most popular of which are Resqme and LifeHammer.
-Whichever you choose, be sure to keep it in the glove box or anywhere near the driver’s seat, so it would be easily accessible.
+The most popular is Resqme.
+Be sure to keep it in the glove box or anywhere near the driver’s seat, so it would be easily accessible.